TECH500

 • What is the future of phone screens?

-• At some point of exploring new smartphones, you must have wondered about AMOLED vs OLED display screens that these mobile brands tend to focus on.
-Having a sharper display with a good balance of vibrancy and colours is a desired feature now.
-So, comparing the two screen types only makes sense so that you can understand whether it’s worth a shot or not.
+• At some point while exploring new smartphones, you must have wondered about AMOLED vs OLED displays that these mobile brands tend to focus on.
+A sharper display with a good balance of vibrancy and colour is now a desired feature.
+So, comparing the two screen types only makes sense to help you decide whether it’s worth a shot.

 Today, we have comprehensively studied the significant display technologies available nowadays.
-We are talking about the AMOLED and OLED display technologies, their properties and their differences.
+We are discussing AMOLED and OLED display technologies, their properties, and their differences.

 Also read: Best Smartphones with 120Hz refresh rate display